ansys/scade-example-smart-boiler-control/doc/source/contributing.rst

 Build documentation
 -------------------
-To buid documentation, you can run these commands:
+To build documentation, you can run these commands:

 .. code:: bash